 This past May, Fifth Avenue Presbyterian Church launched A Place at the Table, an outreach meal ministry designed to address the crisis of food insecurity in midtown Manhattan exacerbated by the Covid-19 pandemic.

 In partnership with the Ecumenical Outreach Partnership, Fifth Avenue’s collaborative ministry with St. Patrick’s Cathedral and Saint Thomas Church that serves vulnerable neighbors in Midtown, A Place at the Table serves lunch to the hungry and vulnerable every Monday and Wednesday outside the Fifth Avenue Presbyterian Church building.

 City officials estimate that food insecurity has doubled since the pandemic began.
 More than 2 million people—roughly one in four New Yorkers—are dealing with hunger and food shortages.

-The church has contracted with Rodrigo Rosas and the staff of Roxo Events to prepare and deliver the meals to the Urban Outreach Center each week.
-Rodrigo’s catering business, which operates from the church and serves a number of our ministries, has suffered a steep decline in business since the statewide shelter-in-place order was mandated in March.
+The church has contracted with Rodrigo Rosas and the staff of Roxo Events to prepare and serve the meals each week.
+Rodrigo’s catering business, which operates from the church and serves a number of our ministries, has suffered a steep decline in business as a result of the pandemic.

 If you would like to support A Place at the Table with a financial contribution, go to fapc.org/give and choose the fund “FAPC’s Hunger Initiative.”
 Thank you for your generosity.